tillitis/dev-tillitis/hugo/content/hw/_index.md

 No interrupts are used.

 VB: Illegal instruction from and to?
+Or "If the CPU encounters an illegal instruction..."

 Any illegal instruction from XXXXX to YYYYY halts the CPU and makes the red TKey LED flash.